textrealm/textrealm.github.io/index.md

   - "Search by major should be an option."
   - "Maybe a dropdown?
 It'll be easier."
 - Check user emails upon signing up to make sure that they are registered 'hawaii.edu' accounts.
+- Include character limits

+### Community Feedback

+We want to hear from you!
+We are interested in your experience using TextRealm!
+You can contact us directly by direct messaging any of our members via GitHub or through email.

 ### Our Next Steps
 If we were to add to our project, we would: